How to Sell Cajon Drums

 Good videos can be a lot of work.
 I would focus on all the items above before putting much time into videos.

-30. Make videos that discuss the qualities of good cajons, using yours to demonstrate variation in tone and volume.
+35. Make videos that discusses the qualities of good cajons, using yours to demonstrate variation in tone and volume.
 I've seen one artisanal cajon builder with several videos that directly compare commonly available commercial cajons with his.
 Playing them side by side to discuss their pros and cons.
 Turns out his are always better!

 If you are still wondering if you should be selling cajon drums, check out is blog.
 Should I Make and Sell Cajon Drums?